kongware/ftor/README.md

 The reason for Haskell's complexity is its close relationship to mathematics, namely category theory.
 Maths is a curse and a blessing at the same time.
 It offers proofs, composibility, elegance but it also leads to non-intuitive reasoning and non-intuitive algorithms.
 It leads to code whose runtime behavior is difficult to predict.

-Consequently, ftor is now the attempt to adapt the typed functional paradigm to an untyped environment.
-It is an exploration with uncertain outcome.
+Consequently, ftor is now the attempt to adapt the typed functional paradigm for an untyped environment.
+Adaption in this context means that the result isn't equivalent to the original idiom in most cases.
+It is rather a very lose translation process.

 # Principles